MrMicrowaveOven/AlgorithmsCurriculum/self-presentation/resume.md

 No one likes opening Word documents.
 When your résumé is done, export it to a PDF.

+Read [this article][getting-resume-read].
+A relevant quote:

+> The number one best way to get someone to look at your resume closely: *come across as a human being, not a list of jobs and programming languages*.

 Check out Gayle Laakmann McDowell's [model résumé][glm-résumé].
 At the bottom there's a template to make your own résumé too.
 Gayle Laakman McDowell is the author of [Cracking the Coding Interview][cracking-interview].